alukosdev/ccsp/guidance/cis-controls.md

 :::

 !!!danger
-This page is currently being updated for the 2022 version of the CCSP exam.
+This page is currently being updated for the 2022 version of the CCSP.
 !!!

 # CIS Controls